Ma Su: Records on Ma Su's death

-According to a record from the biography of Xiang Lang, it is stated that Xiang Lang, as a close friend of Ma Su, didn't report him when he fled though the record makes no statement if it was during or after the battle.
+According to a record from the biography of Xiang Lang in Sanguozhi, Xiang, as a close friend of Ma Su, didn't report him when he fled though the record makes no statement if it was during or after the battle.

-Though he survived the battle, Ma Su's army suffered a heavy defeat (Wang Ping was able to regroup the scattered forces), so he was soon arrested and sentenced to execution by a reluctant and tearful Zhuge Liang as a way to soothe the masses.
-Before his execution Ma Su wrote a letter to Zhuge Liang: Many among the army wept greatly for Ma Su's death.
+Although he survived the battle, Ma Su's army suffered a heavy defeat (Wang Ping was able to regroup the scattered forces), so he was soon arrested and sentenced to execution by a reluctant and tearful Zhuge Liang as a way to soothe the troops.
+Before his execution, Ma Su wrote a letter to Zhuge Liang: "You wise lord regarded me like a son and myself looked upon you as a father.
+I dearly hope that this is the righteousness of the execution of Gun leading to the rise of Yu the Great.
+May our whole life's relationship not be reduced by this.
+Though I shall die, I shall bear no resentments against the yellow earth."
+At the time, many among the army wept for his death.

-When Jiang Wan later visited Hanzhong, he spoke with Zhuge Liang on this matter: "In the past, when the kingdom of Chu killed Dechen (得臣) then the joy of the Duke Wen of Jin was great.
-Today, the Empire has yet to be unified, however you put a man of wise counsel to death.
+When Jiang Wan later visited Hanzhong, he spoke with Zhuge Liang on this matter: "In the past, when the State of Chu killed Cheng Dechen then the joy of the Duke Wen of Jin was great.
+Today, the Empire has yet to be unified, however you put a man who is a knowledgeable strategist to death.
 Is it not regretful?"
-Zhuge Liang, in tears, answered: "The reason why the kingdom of Sun Wu (孫武) was able to end the war through the empire was that he was clear in application of laws.
-Thus, it was because Yang Gan (楊干) had brought confusion to laws that Wei Jiang put his charioteer to death.
-Now that the 'four seas' are still divided and split and war has just begun.
+Zhuge Liang, in tears, answered: "The reason why Sun Tzu was able to dominate through the empire was that he was clear in his application of the laws.
+Thus, it was because Yang Gan (楊干) had brought confusion to laws that Wei Jiang (魏絳) put his charioteer to death.
+Now that the Empire is still divided and war has just begun.
 If we again abandon the laws, then by what means shall we quell the rebels?"

-Xi Zuochi commented on this event and harshly criticized Zhuge Liang for Ma Su's death, he said: